LogoLaunchSaaS

 Payment

-Integrate Stripe or Creem payments in LaunchSaaS.
-Handle one-time purchases, subscriptions, webhooks, and customer billing with a unified API.
+Integrate Stripe, Creem, Polar, Dodo, or Lemon Squeezy payments via a split-package design.
+Handle one-time purchases, subscriptions, webhooks, and billing with a unified API.

 All payment providers follow the same responsibility split: